iramirezc-learning/book-learning-js-design-patterns/chap09-javascript-design-patterns/notes.md

 #### Concrete Class

 > A Concrete Class is a derived class which implements the missing functionality of an Abstract class.

+### Facade Pattern

+> It hides the complexity of use of an API by providing an interface which is easier to use, hiding all the implementation details from the user.